-When your career, reputation and freedom are at stake, you want an attorney who fully understands what you're up against and has the experience necessary to successfully handle white collar fraud and theft cases.
+When your career, reputation and freedom are at stake, you want an attorney who fully understands what you're up against and has the experience necessary to successfully handle white collar crime and fraud cases.

-For nearly 20 years, Houston criminal defense attorney Neal Davis has won successful outcomes for individuals charged in state and federal white-collar crime and theft cases all over the country.
+For over 20 years, Houston criminal defense attorney Neal Davis has won successful outcomes for individuals charged in state and federal white-collar cases all over the country.
 He has a well-known reputation for providing aggressive representation and personal attention to each client.

 In the last few years, the federal government has lessened its focus on drug offenses and began cracking down on non-violent offenses such as fraud and cybercrime.
 Individuals, businessmen and corporations are all fair game when it comes to the war on white collar crime.

 When talking about white collar crime, high-profile federal cases involving corporate corruption typically come to mind.
 Names like Enron, Bernie Madoff, Bernard Ebbers and Tyco are often associated with criminal fraud.
 However, most people are unaware of what constitutes “white collar crime” and how the state and federal court systems handle these types of cases.